• Skip to primary navigation

 Pre-Rinsed Quinoa

-Apparently, quinoa suppliers have wised up and just about all commercially-available quinoa now comes with the bitter, outer shell already removed – which means I don’t have to rinse my quinoa!
+Apparently, quinoa suppliers have wised up.
+Now, just about all commercially-available quinoa now comes with the bitter, outer shell already removed – which means I don’t have to rinse my quinoa!

 How to Cook Quinoa